 The Board's role is to focus on strategic decisions within a framework of prudent and effective controls, which enable risk to be assessed and managed.
-The Board has a general duty to take decisions objectively in the interests of the Society and to ensure that the Society operates within its Rules and Memorandum, regulations and guidance issued by relevant regulatory authorities and all relevant legislation.
+The Board has a general duty to make decisions objectively in the interests of the Society and to ensure that the Society operates within its Rules and Memorandum, regulations and guidance issued by relevant regulatory authorities and all relevant legislation.
 In addition, it ensures that appropriate systems of control, human resources and risk management are in place to safeguard Members' interests.

-The Board normally meets eleven times a year and holds further meetings as and when required.
-The Board met on eleven occasions during 2021.
+The Board met on ten occasions during 2022 and, in addition, attended a Strategy Day in which the Society's overarching principles of strategic intent were discussed, debated and consolidated.
 At least once a year, the non-executive Directors meet without the executive Directors present and on another occasion without the Chair present.
 A schedule of retained powers and those delegated by the Board is maintained.
 The day-to-day running of the Society is delegated to members of the senior management team and management committees.